 Secondly, companies can choose online versions of on-premises to cloud transitions.
 In this case, data passes from clients to cloud providers via private network connections or the public internet.

-In both cases, the result of the process is the same.
+The process's result is the same in both cases.
 Companies can now store and handle data via third-party cloud resources.
-They can access workloads via cloud-hosted apps, and reduce the amount of data processed locally.
+They can access workloads via cloud-hosted apps and reduce the amount of data processed locally.

 Some situations also suit hybrid transitions.
 In these cases, companies migrate operations to the cloud while retaining other apps in-house.